 The difference in the rates depicted in this table are generally in compliance with the targeted rates; the proposed stormwater management facility provides adequate attenuation for the primary Channel "A" tributary.
-The information provided in the preceding table does demonstrate that there are a few exceptions: 2 year peak rates at all points, and additional peak rates at Point A3 and A6.
+The information provided in the preceding table does demonstrate that there are a few exceptions: Peak rates at Point A3 and A6.
 Point A3 is the terminal end of the Channel "B" tributary, immediately upstream from confluence at Point A2, while point A6 flows directly into the proposed basin.

-Although the ARR is exceeded at the Point A3 location, the Proposed Conditions analysis does exhibit a reduction in peak discharge rate relative to Existing Conditions (flows reductions are: - 3.05 cfs, -9.18 cfs, and -13.18 cfs for the 2-, 10-, and 100-year events, respectively).
-The ARR is also exceeded at Point A6 during all storm events, however this point is located upstream of the proposed detention basin, and is routed through the basin for attenuation.
+Although the ARR is exceeded at the Point A3 location, the Proposed Conditions analysis does exhibit that areas further downstream are below ARR at all storm events.
+ARR is also exceeded at Point A6 during all storm events, however this point is located upstream of the proposed detention basin, and is routed through the basin for attenuation.

 4.2.
-Micro Stormwater Model: Fully-Developed Conditions Analysis
+Macro Stormwater Model: Fully-Developed Conditions Analysis